JohnsonJapow/mycountryinfo/README.md

 #Country Info App

-The Country Info App allows users to search for a country and fetch relevant details, including the country's name, capital, currency, population, area, region, and flags.
+The Country Info App allows users to search for a country and retrieve relevant details, such as the country's name, capital, currency, population, area, region, and flags.
+The app uses the `restcountries.com` API to fetch this information.

 The app uses the restcountries.com API to retrieve this information.

 #Features

-Search by Country: Easily find information about any country.
+- **Search by Country**: Easily find information about any country.
-Detailed Information: View detailed information like official name, capital, currency, population, and more.
+- **Detailed Information**: View details like the official name, capital, currency, population, and more.
-Interactive UI: Smooth hover effects on search box and more.
+- **Interactive UI**: Enjoy smooth hover effects on the search box and other interactive elements.
-Error Handling: Gracefully handles errors and displays relevant messages.
+- **Error Handling**: Gracefully handles errors with relevant user messages.

 #Getting Started

 ##Prerequisites

 Node.js
 npm
 git